 Hawaii is certainly not a budget destination and our 3 week Hawaii itinerary called for some careful preparation.
-We will share our top tips with you for getting the most out of a 3 week trip island hopping in Hawaii.
+And we will share our top tips with you for getting the most out of a 3 week trip island hopping in Hawaii.

 The biggest expenses include renting a car, accommodation, island hopping via air and of course the various activities.
 However, we saved quite a few pennies just by doing many things independently, such as getting to the summit of the magnificent Mauna Kea or watching a sunrise at the top of the incredible Haleakala volcano.